BlackHolePerturbationToolkit/OsculatingOrbitalElements/README.md

-The OsculatingOrbitalElements package calculates the inpsiral of a 'small' compact object orbiting a Schwarzschild Black Hole when provided a function for its gravitational slef-acceleration using the Method of Osculating Orbital Elements (also known as Method of Osculating Geodeiscs).
+The OsculatingOrbitalElements package calculates the inpsiral of a 'small' compact object orbiting a Schwarzschild Black Hole when provided a function for its gravitational slef-acceleration using the Method of Osculating Orbital Elements (also known as the Method of Osculating Geodeiscs).

 The package comes with a function for the Gravitaional Self Acceleration 'FastGSF', for p <= 12 and e <= 0.2 which can imeadiately be used with